PSP-Archive/ARK-4/core/README.txt

 1. VshControl can break rule 2 for PSP-Go and PSP-1K checks.
 2. CompatLayer can break all rules.
-3. Rebootex can break rule 3, except for externally loaded rebootex that can break all rules.
+3. Externally loaded rebootex can break all rules.

 These guidelines allow ARK to be as robust as possible while also working with as many different models and devices.